Skip to main content

 • “The backgrounds are particularly well done and memorable, full of atmosphere and character.”

-• “Atmosphere: while playing this game, you can feel the sense of crime and corruption as well as fear and anger.”
+• “While playing this game you can feel the feeling of crime and corruption as well as fear and anger.”

-• “The soundtrack is very generic in my opinion; if you really want to feel the atmosphere, I would recommend turning the music off.”
+• “Second is soundtrack, it is very generic in my opinion, and if you really want to feel the atmosphere I would recommend turning the music off.”

 • replayability